How to Write a Young Adult Novel

 If you love Harry Potter, The Hunger Games, or S. E. Hinton's The Outsiders, why not try your hand at writing for one of the hottest genres around?
-In this self-paced course, anyone of any age (Hinton was 15!) is invited to explore the history, evolution, and future of young adult literature.
-Learn what it takes to write for this market, and make it an adventure!
+In this self-paced course, anyone of any age (Hinton was 15!) is invited to write for this market, and make it an adventure!

 At a glance